Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 Accessible by

-Weave through prehistoric-looking grasstrees and cycads, and enjoy impressive views of the pristine surrounding landscape through the trees.
+Weave past prehistoric-looking grasstrees and cycads, and enjoy impressive views of the pristine surrounding landscape through the trees.

-Wander a short way to beautiful (though often dry) Kobble Creek, featuring sculptured bluestone on its base and sides.
-Here you may spy skinks and other lizards basking on the hot surface, the only other living creatures you’ll encounter during your stay.
+Wander a short way to beautiful (though often dry) Kobble Creek, featuring naturally sculptured bluestone on its base and sides.
+Here you may spy skinks and other lizards basking on the warm rock surfaces.

 Getting there and getting around

-- This site is only accessible by walking along unmarked trails through steep terrain.
+• This site is only accessible by walking along unmarked trails over steep terrain.
 You need to be physically fit and have bushwalking and navigation skills.

-- Walk along the Lepidozamia track and North Kobble Creek firebreak to the bush camp.
-Be aware that the firebreak crosses the creek several times.
+• Walk along the Lepidozamia track and North Kobble Creek firebreak to the remote bush camp.
+Be aware that the firebreak crosses the creek several times and the steep walk into the camp site descends some 550m in elevation.

 Before you visit